 The main limitations of this study are twofold.
 First, the study is based on an in-depth fine-grained analysis of a single case study.
 Second, although the socio-political context of PMM was commented upon, in-depth analysis of the socially constructed political debate around CAMHS was not explored in great detail in order to focus the study on PMM systems, associated ambiguities and implications.
 Despite these limitations, the study afforded the authors the opportunity to engage in detailed and intimate conversations with a broad range of stakeholders.
 This enabled an in-depth exploration and explanation of sources and manifestations of ambiguity in PMM and their complex interactions.
 Thus, despite the fact that the findings emerged from a single case study, they would apply to most complex multi-stakeholder organisations characterised by stakeholders with potentially multiple, heterogeneous, contradictory and contested priorities, rules, values, practices, beliefs and assumptions.

 In terms of future research, our findings reveal a number of relationships between the complexity of the organisation, multiplicity of stakeholders and their power relationships, design and use of organisational controls (i.e., PMS and performance management practices), and the organisational issues that these can lead to.
-This presents a number of opportunities to further advance our knowledge in this field.
-First, future studies, through qualitative or quantitative methods, might test our findings and consider the validity of our conclusions in different organisational and cultural settings. , in terms of stakeholder influence on PMM, our study highlights the importance of the stakeholders and their power relationships in performance measurement and management.
-Even though early research placed some import on stakeholders’ influence on PMS design and use (Neely et al. 2002) there has been little recent discourse in the field on the need for, and how best to engage a wide range of stakeholders in the design and use of performance measurement systems for more effective performance outcomes. , it is clear that, in the context of complex multi-stakeholder organisations, future studies in PMM should account for organisational complexity and stakeholder power relationships.
+This presents several opportunities to further advance our knowledge in this field.
+First, future studies, may seek to examine in further detail how ambiguity constitutes an actual problem for several of the big PMM tenets (i.e., design; deployment; alignment, etc.).
+Second, through qualitative or quantitative methods, future studies might test our findings and consider the validity of our conclusions in different organisational and cultural settings.
+Third, in terms of stakeholder influence on PMM, our study highlights the importance of the stakeholders and their power relationships in performance measurement and management.
+Although early research placed some import on stakeholders’ influence on PMS design and use (Neely et al. 2002) there has been little recent discourse in the field on the need for PMS, and how best to engage a wide range of stakeholders in the design and use of PMS for more effective performance outcomes.
+Fourth, in the context of complex multi-stakeholder organisations, it is clear that future studies in PMM should account for organisational complexity and stakeholder power relationships.
 This creates the opportunity for using a combination of complexity and stakeholder theories to better explain the PMM phenomenon within complex multi-stakeholder organisations.

 In concluding this paper, it has become clear that the PMM theory and our understanding of various phenomena around the subject is largely limited to traditional commercial organisational forms where there is a clear higher-level stakeholder with clear objectives (e.g., shareholder and wealth creation) and all other stakeholders and their needs and priorities are subjugated to this higher-level stakeholder and their objectives.
-However, once we move away from this traditional commercial organisational model, and particularly when the diverse priorities and organisational logics of multiple stakeholders together with their dynamic power relationships create the complexities we observe in our case study, our understanding of PMM becomes much more limited and the use of some of the well-known PMS models (such as balanced scorecard) becomes limited as best.
+However, once we move away from this traditional commercial organisational model, and particularly when the diverse priorities and organisational logics of multiple stakeholders together with their dynamic power relationships create the complexities we observe in our case study, our understanding of PMM becomes much more limited and the use of some of the well-known PMS models (such as balanced scorecard) becomes limited at best.
 As we progress in the twenty-first century, we are seeing even more, different, organisational models emerging, such as autopoietic networks and temporary organisations (Bititci et al. 2012) amongst others that we cannot yet imagine.
 In these we will observe different complexities leading to new ambiguities.
-Thus, we would encourage both researchers and practitioners to explore PMM in the context of these new emerging and potentially more complex organisational forms.
+Thus, we encourage both researchers and practitioners to explore PMM in the context of these new emerging and potentially more complex organisational forms.

 References